sol1/icinga-clustergraph/README.md

 This module provides visualization of Icinga 2 cluster zones and endpoints in a graphical format.

+This is useful to highlight how the cluster goes together, and which endpoints report to which parents in a graphical way.

+One of the next goals is to allow the graph to highlight where there are multiple parents of a zone and whether all the children are properly configured.

 ## Features

 - API integration with Icinga 2.